Audi ad likening women to used cars in China backfires

 The company can ill afford this speed bump.
 Audi sales in China were down 15% in the first half of 2017.

-"So many powerful women in China are also potential customers for Audi, and this is how Audi is sending its message to buyers?" said Guo Zimeng, a Beijing-based lifestyle editor.
+"So many powerful women in China are also potential customers for Audi, and this is how Audi is sending its message to buyers?" said Guo Zimeng, a Shanghai-based lifestyle editor.

 Not everyone is up in arms against Audi, however.